bhavaniravi/til/open-source-contributions/pandas.md

 ---
+added: Aug 30 2024
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+skills:
+- code
+- documentation
+slug: pandas
+sub_title: null
+tags:
+- open-source-contributions
 title: Python Pandas
-slug: pandas
-draft: false
-skills: ["code", "documentation"]
 ---

 Python Pandas is my first ever open-source code contribution.
 It all started when I was working on Reporting Module for Kissflow.
 I was asked to run a feasibility check on required features and it's support in Pandas vs MongoDB.
 Though we didn't end up using Pandas, I had a lot of scope to contribute to the library